profullstack/music/README.md

 For issues and questions:
 - Check the documentation above
-- Run `music-publish platforms` for configuration help
+- Run `publish platforms` for configuration help
 - Review test files for usage examples
 - Open an issue on GitHub